AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Marketing Resource Management (MRM)*

 The Task workflow activity incorporates human action into the logic of a workflow.
-You can specify two scenarios: the first if the task is completed and a second if the task is not completed (if it is manually marked as incomplete or if it expires).
+You can specify two scenarios: the first if the task is completed and a second if the task is not completed.
 Typical use cases are for incorporating offline actions into a campaign, or for custom actions such as approvals.

-In a campaign workflow, the Task activity

 Learn more about [Task activity](../../workflow/using/task.md).
 +++

 <!--
+-----NOT USEFUL-----
 +++**Task**

 One iteration of the defined functionality of a workflow activity.
 Each execution of a task has a unique task identifier.